neondatabase/website/content/docs/guides/branching-refresh.md

 ## Branch refresh script

 The following bash script performs the branch refresh described above.
+The script includes short sleeps between API calls to allow enough time for operations to complete.
+The sleeps could be replaced by API calls that poll for operation status (see [Poll operation status](/docs/manage/operations#poll-operation-status)).

 1. Create the script: